20 Picture Books to Celebrate Fall Holidays and Traditions

 This book is an important addition to kidlit that helps children who are typically underrepresented in books feel affirmed.

 Looking for more books like this?
-Don’t miss Here is the World and Apples, Apples, All Year Round: a Celebration of Jewish Holidays.
-Gitty and Kvetch and Bubbie and Rivka’s Best Ever Challah (So Far!) are two other amazing books that amplify Jewish voices.
+Don’t miss Two New Years, Here is the World and Apples, Apples, All Year Round: a Celebration of Jewish Holidays.
+Gitty and Kvetch and Bubbie and Rivka’s Best Ever Challah (So Far!) are a few additional books that amplify Jewish voices.

 Author: Thirty Umrigar | Illustrator: Nidhi Chanani | Publisher: Scholastic Press